ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 	- Online, locations can stack up on top over each other in a corner of the board or something, and not count towards the main board limit.
 	- If a card would enter a full board, the player should be prompted to choose a board slot / card on the board to replace (in which case the old card and any weapons on the board space are discarded as the new card arrives), or allow the new card to be discarded instead.
 		- There is not a clear answer for how the exact timing of this should work, and if the board is full whether the new card should enter and then be discarded or simply never enter in the first place.
+- If a card would resolve and targets originally chosen for it no longer exist (if they are made to be illegal targets they cease to exist as targets), any effects related to that target don't happen.
+Any other effects on the card still occur.
+- If a card says 'do x to do y', if x does not happen, y won't happen.
+Y includes all remaining text on the card until the next line break.

 ### Advanced notes on timing rules and the horizon:
 - If during horizon effect resolution one or more new cards/abilities are put into horizon that are not at ∞ speed, resolution stops, and the player not in control of the new top most card/effect becomes the active player.